 Courthouse News Service reported that the case will go back to district court to determine whether the victim’s daughter could file a survival claim that her father’s Fourth Amendment rights were violated.
 According to CNS, she was 12 when her father was killed in 2006.

 Wrongful death suits with officer-involved killings can be tricky.
 Officers will usually argue that they believed their lives to be in danger.
 It is for a judge or jury to sort out the facts of the case.
-That’s why it is essential that plaintiffs have legal representatives to argue their case and speak for their loved ones who are no longer able to speak for themselves.
+That’s why it is essential that plaintiffs have skilled wrongful death lawyers to argue their case and speak for their loved ones who are no longer able to speak for themselves.